chrishunt/indiestatus/README.md

 ## Check order status

-Once your app is deployed on Heroku, provide your email address and order numbers in the
+Once your app is deployed on Heroku, provide your email address and order numbers in the URL.
-URL:

 ```html
 http://yourapp.herokuapp.com/#your@email.com/12345,67890
 ```

-You'll see the status of each order:
+**protip:** If you bookmark this URL and keep the bookmark updated with your current orders, you won't have to remember anything.
+The status of all your orders can be checked quickly.

 ![](screenshot.png)